jktexas1/html5-multiplayer-game/README.md

 connect and will break when a 5th player tries to connect.

 This is part of a hobby project of mine so the bugs will eventually be fixed later but there aren't any plans to fix yet.

+Credit for the game idea goes to Edward Herbert on youtube, I only take credit the multiplayer element.